 \section{Introduction}

 It follows from the work of Murray and von Neumann in \cite{MvN:RingsOfOperatorsIV} that there is a unique separably acting, hyperfinite $\mathrm{II}_1$-factor $\mathcal{R}$ and that any separably acting, hyperfinite, tracial von Neumann algebra admits a trace-preserving embedding into $\mathcal{R}$.
 A fundamental result of Connes in \cite{Connes:InjectiveFactors} characterizes hyperfinite von Neumann algebras abstractly by showing the equivalence of hyperfiniteness and injectivity among von Neumann algebras.
-Together, these results show a separably acting, finite von Neumann algebra embeds into $\mathcal{R}$ if, and only if, it is hyperfinite, a result which has an instrumental role in the theory of subfactors initiated by Jones in \cite{Jones:Subfactors}.
+Together, these results show that a separably acting, finite von Neumann algebra embeds into $\mathcal{R}$ if, and only if, it is hyperfinite, a result which has an instrumental role in the theory of subfactors initiated by Jones in \cite{Jones:Subfactors}.

-A C$^*$-algebraic analogue of the Murray-von Neumann classification theorem is given by Elliott's celebrated result in \cite{Elliott:AF} classifying approximately finite-dimensional (AF) C$^*$-algebras and *-homomorphisms between such algebras in terms of the non-stable $K_0$-group.
-The problem of finding an abstract characterization of AF-algebras and C$^*$-subalgebras of AF-algebras was posed by Effros in \cite{Effros:Problems} with the latter problem motivated in part by the AF-embedding of the irrational rotation algebras of Pimsner and Voiculescu in \cite{PimsnerVoiculescu} which led to the classification of such C$^*$-algebras in terms of the angle of rotation.
-Although an abstract characterization of AF-algebras among all C$^*$-algebras seems out of reach, an abstract characterization of AF-algebras among simple, unital C$^*$-algebras is possible due to the remarkable success of Elliott's classification programme for simple, nuclear C$^*$-algebras over the last several decades with the final steps taken in \cite{GongLinNiu}, \cite{ElliottGongLinNiu}, and \cite{TWW:Annals}.
+A C$^*$-algebraic analogue of the Murray-von Neumann classification theorem is given by Elliott's celebrated result in \cite{Elliott:AF} classifying approximately finite-dimensional (AF) C$^*$-algebras and $^*$-homomorphisms between such algebras in terms of the non-stable $K_0$-group.
+The problem of finding abstract characterizations of AF-algebras and C$^*$-subalgebras of AF-algebras was posed by Effros in \cite{Effros:Problems} with the latter problem motivated in part by the AF-embedding of the irrational rotation algebras of Pimsner and Voiculescu in \cite{PimsnerVoiculescu} which led to the classification of such C$^*$-algebras in terms of the angle of rotation.
+Although an abstract characterization of AF-algebras among all C$^*$-algebras seems out of reach, such a characterization is possible among simple, unital C$^*$-algebras due to the remarkable success of Elliott's classification programme for simple, nuclear C$^*$-algebras over the last several decades with the final steps taken in \cite{GongLinNiu}, \cite{ElliottGongLinNiu}, and \cite{TWW:Annals}.